 On the 5 June, within the Festival, Enel hosts an event dedicated to decarbonisation and circular economy, in collaboration with Kyoto Club and Edizione Ambiente.
 It is an opportunity to celebrate the World Environment Day and to remember that the reduction of fossil sources is key to the implementation of the Paris climate agreement.

 The paradigm has changed, no turning back now.
 Our Group has committed to decarbonising its energy mix by 2050.
-The industrial conversion project Futur-e is a model of this strategy, it demonstrates that innovation, sustainability and caring for the land and its communities can be reconciled.
+The industrial repurposing initiatives are a model of this strategy, it demonstrates that innovation, sustainability and caring for the land and its communities can be reconciled.
 This is the application of the circular economy.

 The event on the 5 June will be attended by Carlo Tamburi, Enel Italy's Director, and Enrico Viale, Enel's Global Thermal Generation Director, while Raffaele Tiscar, Head of Cabinet of the Environment Ministry, will draw up the conclusions.